NorskRegnesentral/nao-remote/README.md

 After you have a certificate, modify `remote_control/nao_server/conf/server.conf` so that the keyfile and certfile fields point to the full path of these files.
-By default server will use look for files like above.
+By default, server will use look for files like above.

 You can also run this command on another computer and copy the files